-democratic existence 96.
-In the judgment of 3 July 2001, no. K 3/0197 the Constitutional Court acknowledged 'that doubtlessly the fact that the first reason why individual rights may be restricted is a protection of the common good, in particular the sake of security and national defense.
-This argumentation has its basis in article 5 of the Constitution, which stipulates that one of the main tasks of the Republic of Polish is to safeguard its independence and the integrity of its territory.
-In the light of this provision, which has been given the highest rank (it is included in the chapter I of the Constitution among other political principles), it is beyond any doubt that the protection of national security is capable to justify any interference with the rights and freedoms.
-The Constitutional Court had already found that the protection of national security is a particular value in the collision which individual rights, even fundamental rights may be - to the necessary extent limited.
+The jurisprudence of the Constitutional Court rarely took a concept of national security.
+In the judgment of 21 June 2005, no. P 25/02 the Court found that the term "national security" shall be understand as an obligation to protect the state against both external and internal threats to its democratic existence 91.
+In the judgment of 3 July 2001, no. K 3/0192 the Constitutional Court acknowledged that doubtlessly the fact that the first reason why individual rights may be restricted is a protection of the common good, in particular the sake of security and national defense.
+This argumentation has its basis in article 5 of the Constitution, which stipulates that one of the main tasks of the Republic of Poland is to safeguard its independence and the integrity of its territory.
+In the light of this provision, which has been given the highest rank, it is beyond any doubt that the protection of national security is capable to justify any interference with the rights and freedoms.
+The Constitutional Court had already found that the protection of national security is a particular value in the collision which individual rights, even fundamental rights may be - to the necessary extent - limited.
 The mere existence of such restrictions is commonly accepted in the democratic countries The Constitutional Court considered that the introduction and ongoing maintenance of restrictions on property rights and some civil liberties due to the needs of national defense, also in the time of peace, may be necessary.
-The Constitutional Court stressed that the wording 'need for national defense' does not refer merely to an actual threat to the national security which constitutes an extraordinary situation.
-This concept justify maintaining specific technical undertakings regardless of the existence of any threat.
+The Constitutional Court stressed that the wording need for national defense does not refer merely to an actual threat to the national security which constitutes an extraordinary situation, but it also justifies maintaining specific technical undertakings regardless of the existence of any threat.
 The functioning of such undertakings, e.g. certain military equipment may create on daily basis a risk for people living in the vicinity.
 The provisions relating to strategic areas constituting restrictions on certain civil rights are thus not only to the interests of the armed forces, but - equally - the safety of persons whose rights are restricted.
-In another judgment of 16 February 1999, no. SK 11/98 98 the Constitutional Court stated that the unfettered opportunity granted to the profesional soldiers to leave the army because of the religious beliefs stays in clear opposition to the very substance of soldiers' duty.
-Therefore in the view of the Court it is permissible to make a leave because of religious beliefs conditional upon prior financial payback of the expenses incurred by the state in soldier's training.
+In another judgment of 16 February 1999, no. SK 11/98 93 the Constitutional Court stated that the unfettered opportunity granted to the profesional soldiers to leave the army because of the religious beliefs stays in clear